-On the process front, there is still much more to be done.
+On the process front, there is still much more to do done.

-Nearly a third (33%) of targeted organisations have lost funds to cybercriminals.
+Nearly a third (33%) of targeted organizations have lost funds to cyber criminals.
 And yet more than 3 in 5 (62%) of respondents admitted they don't have financial controls in place to stop such attacks.
-Germany was most at risk; more than two-thirds (67%) were lacking wire-transfer controls.
+Germany was most at risk; more than two-thirds (67%) lacking wire-transfer controls.